OpenEvalProject/evals/manuscripts/elife-39166/v1/manuscript.md

 Noise recordings in Figure 7 were based on 3 s light steps from darkness to different background-light levels.
 In a subset of cells, the step duration was increased and dim flashes were superimposed upon the step to provide the data necessary to compute detection thresholds.

-## Analysis
+### Analysis

 All data were analyzed using custom-written MATLAB analysis routines.

-## Time-to-peak calculation
+#### Time-to-peak calculation

 All time-to-peak analyses were repeated using a series of different techniques to calculate the times to peak of cone flash responses and small bistratified ganglion-cell linear filters.
 Results remained significant regardless of which technique was used.
 For the first approach, we took the time at which the raw average response or linear filter reached its maximal value.
 Due to unavoidable noise, it was apparent in some recordings that a random spike in noise had affected the time to peak determination.
 To control for this, we used two fitting-based approaches.
 For the first, we fit a truncated Gaussian distribution spanning ~20 ms to the peak region of the average flash response or linear filter.
 The time to peak was taken to be the time at which the Gaussian fit reached its maximal value.
 The final approach involved fitting a function previously shown (Angueyra and Rieke, 2013) to capture the structure of the flash response (Equation 1).
 We found this function to have the representational power necessary to fit both cone flash responses and SBC linear filters and we defined the time to peak as the time at which this fit function reached its maximal value.
 For cones, all times-to-peak response reported here were calculated using the truncated Gaussian fitting technique.
-Small bistratified cell linear filter times to peak were calculated using fits from Equation 1.(1)f(t) = α×(ttrise)41 + (ttrise)4×e-ttdecay×cos(2πttosc+ϕ)
+Small bistratified cell linear filter times to peak were calculated using fits from Equation 1.

+$$
+f(t)=\alpha\times\frac{(\frac{t}{t_{rise}})^{4}}{1+(\frac{t}{t_{rise}})^{4}}\timese^{-\frac{t}{t_{decay}}}\timescos(\frac{2\pit}{t_{osc}}+ϕ)
+$$

-## Spectral analysis
+#### Spectral analysis

 Noise and flash-response power spectra were calculated using MATLAB’s built-in fast Fourier transform and converted to two-sided power spectral densities with units of pA2/Hz.
 Dim-flash response recordings contain a combination of cellular noise, instrumental noise, and the flash response.
 To isolate the flash-response power, power-spectral densities were computed using fits to the dim-flash response (using Equation 1).
 To compute the power in different frequency ranges, the power spectral densities were integrated across the range.

-## Noise isolation
+#### Noise isolation

 Cellular-noise isolation was performed as in Angueyra and Rieke (2013).
 Any current fluctuations in a voltage-clamp recordings are a combination of noise arising in phototransduction in the cones (cellular noise) and noise from the recording itself (instrumental noise).
 Providing a near-saturating light stimulus shuts down phototransduction and isolates instrumental noise.
 Under the assumption that cellular and instrumental noise are independent, cellular noise can be isolated by subtracting the power spectrum of the noise in saturating light from the noise power spectrum at each background.

-## Temporal frequency-tuning curves
+#### Temporal frequency-tuning curves

 Frequency-tuning curves were constructed using a cone’s responses to sinusoidal stimuli across a range of frequencies.
+To quantify a cone’s response amplitude at a given frequency, the best fit was found using the following equation:

+$$
+y=a*sin(2*pi*fx+b)+c
+$$

-To quantify a cone’s response amplitude at a given frequency, the best fit was found using the following equation:(2)y = a * sin(2 * pi * fx + b) + cf was matched to the frequency of the stimulus. a, b and c were free to vary.
-The response amplitude was taken to be the fit value of a divided by the contrast of the stimulus.
+$f$ was matched to the frequency of the stimulus. $a,b$ and $c$ were free to vary.
+The response amplitude was taken to be the fit value of $a$ divided by the contrast of the stimulus.
 This contrast normalization step was necessary because higher contrasts were required to elicit responses at higher frequencies where the cells were less responsive.
 Before averaging tuning curves across cells, the tuning curve of each cell was normalized such that its amplitude at the frequency with the strongest response was 1.

 The frequency at which a cone’s response decreased by a factor of 10 was calculated by interpolating a smooth function fit to its frequency-response curve.
 Under an assumption of linearity, the shape of the frequency-tuning curve is equivalent to the power spectrum of the cone flash response.
 Therefore, the best fit was found for each curve using the power spectrum of Equation 1.
+Best fits were found using the following loss function:

+$$
+L(\theta)=\sum_{i}^{}log(\frac{F(\omega_{i},\theta)}{D(\omega_{i})})
+$$

-Best fits were found using the following loss function:(3)L(θ) = ∑ilog(F(ωi,θ)D(ωi))where F(ωi,θ) is the prediction from a fit with parameters θ at the frequency ωi and Dωi is the data.
+where $F(\omega_{i},\theta)$ is the prediction from a fit with parameters $\theta$ at the frequency $\omega_{i}$ and $D\omega_{i}$ is the data.

 Adaptation Curves: For each cell, average dim-flash responses across a range of background-light levels were fit with Equation 1.
 The amplitude of such a response was taken to be the amplitude of the fit function and converted to a response per isomerization by dividing by the flash strength.
-A cell’s response amplitudes per isomerization across background light levels were fit with a Weber curve:(4)γBγD=1(1+IBI0)
+A cell’s response amplitudes per isomerization across background light levels were fit with a Weber curve:

+$$
+\frac{\gamma_{B}}{\gamma_{D}}=\frac{1}{(1+\frac{I_{B}}{I_{0}})}
+$$

-The half-maximum amplitude of the adaptation curve was taken to be the value of I0 from the fit.
+The half-maximum amplitude of the adaptation curve was taken to be the value of $I_{0}$ from the fit.
 Fits were performed using the loss function from Equation 3.
 Prior to averaging adaptation curves across cells, each was scaled such that its best fit to Equation 4 would have a response per isomerization of 1 on a background of 0 R*/s.

-## Cone linear-filter calculation
+#### Cone linear-filter calculation

 Linear filters were computed using cone responses to Gaussian-noise stimuli as described previously (Wiener, 1949; Rieke et al., 1997; Chichilnisky, 2001).

-## LN-model construction
+#### LN-model construction

 LN-models were constructed from small bistratified ganglion-cell responses to Gaussian-noise stimuli through a series of steps.
 First, spike detection was performed.
 Then, the optimal linear filter mapping from the stimulus to binary vectors of spike responses was computed (Chichilnisky, 2001).
 Finally, a nonlinearity was calculated to map the output of a stimulus convolved with this linear filter (generator signal) to a probability of spiking.
 This was constructed by convolving each white-noise stimulus vector with the calculated linear filter and, based on the detected spikes, determining the probability of a spike given some generator signal.
 Nonlinearities were fit with Gaussian cumulative-distribution functions.